SolbiatiAlessandro/TODAG/docs/concept.rst

+(what is this? this doc is for concept/past observations)

- What's the idea behind TODAG?
+# What's the idea behind TODAG?
 Build a tool that can help the planning of activities on any time-scale, and is able to embrace and reflect the abstraction of complex decision trees.

 The TODO process